jarves/jarves/Resources/doc/create-a-theme.md

 After creating all necessary files using the bundle editor or the configuration file directly, you should reload Jarves administration.

-Per default, Jarves scopes all available layouts for page by the chosen theme in the domain.
+Per default, Jarves scopes all available layouts for pages by the chosen theme in their domain.
 So you need to choose your newly created theme in the domain you want use it.
-All pages inside this domain can now choose layouts from defined theme.
+All pages inside this domain can now choose layouts from the defined theme.

 ![Domain, theme setting](create-a-theme/pages-domain.png)